-There are several key pieces of information embedded in your business’s valuation that are crucial for the transfer of ownership.
+There are a few key pieces of information in your company’s valuation that are crucial for the transfer of ownership.
 These include:

 - The earnings an investor can expect to bring in from buying your company